schlatterbeck/pymininec/README.rst

 are input files with extension ``.mini`` which are intended (after conversion to carriage-return convention) to be used as input to the original Basic code.
-The output of the Basic code is in files with the extension ``.bout`` while the output of the Python code is iin files with the extension ``.pout``.
+The output of the Basic code is in files with the extension ``.bout`` while the output of the Python code is in files with the extension ``.pout``.
 The ``.pout`` files are compared in the regression tests.